††††† RELATES TO: KRS 325.270, 325.261(4)

 ††††† e.
 Southern Association of Colleges and Schools; or

-††††† 3.
-A postsecondary educational institution outside the United States whose course credits are certified by the Foreign Academics Credentialing Service (FACS) or another credentialing agency that is a member of the National Association of Credential Evaluation Services, Inc.
+††††† 2.
+A postsecondary educational institution outside the United States with course credits certified by a credentialing agency that is a member of the National Association of Credential Evaluation Services, Inc., or NASBA.

-††††† (b) The certification required by subparagraph (a)3 of this subsection shall state that the:
+††††† (b) The certification required by paragraph (a)2. of this subsection shall indicate:

 ††††† 1.
-Foreign degree is equivalent to a baccalaureate or masterís degree earned in an accredited United States college or university as described in KRS 325.261 and this administrative regulation; and
+That the foreign degree is equivalent to a baccalaureate or master's degree earned in an accredited United States college or university as described in KRS 325.261 and this administrative regulation;

 ††††† 2.
-Applicant had a major or concentration in accounting as defined in this administrative regulation.
+That the applicant had a major or concentration in accounting;

 ††††† Section 5.
 (1)(a) The executive director of the board shall review all applications.